kineticstoolkit/kineticstoolkit_doc/src/timeseries_event_management.md

 ## Removing events

-To remove an occurrence of an event, we use [ktk.TimeSeries.remove_event](api/ktk.TimeSeries.remove_event.rst).
+To remove an occurrence of an event, we use {{ktk_timeseries_remove_event}}.
 For instance, to remove the second push cycle:

 ```{code-cell} ipython3
 ts = ts.remove_event("push", occurrence=1)